Workflows & Recipes

 get_wallet_token_balances | Detailed token-level balance breakdown |

-EVM + Solana in One Wallet Profile
+EVM + Solana in one wallet profile

 def full_profile(address):